grant-king/ML_progress/log.md

 **Thoughts:** It is too much to try and get up to speed with QT with its current available resources.
 A lot of the documentation is very recent; I think tere will be more helpful resources in the near future.
 I'm putting it aside for now.
 I'm going to try to use Pygame for the remainder of the course.

+June 21, 2019

+**Today's Progress:** Finished Rice IPP course week 4.

+**Thoughts:** I feel adequately caught up in the Rice course with Pygame.
+It looks like it has the functionality and documentation that I need to reproduce the challenges outside of the course's CodeSkulptor environment.
+I didn't get to linear algebra this week but I think I will have much more time next week now that I'm up to speed with Pygame.

+June 24, 2019

+**Today's Progress:** Started Agile II week 3.
+Started Rice IPP course week 5.

+**Thoughts:** I'm really glad I switched to Pygame.
+This week covers motion control and navigation.
+It is a good time to be taking linear algebra.

 <!---

 Day x: June x, 2019